Are you having trouble connecting your Chromebook to the Internet or WiFi?

 If you don’t see your network listed, click on “Join other” to join one manually.

-You can also toggle the option to connect to this network automatically whenever you start your Chromebook.
+You can also toggle the option to connect to this network automatically whenever you start up your device.

 You can also just type in “chrome://settings” in the address bar (URL bar) to go there directly.